Stod (Plzeň-South District)

 Stod (/cs/; Staab) is a town in Plzeň-South District in the Plzeň Region of the Czech Republic.
-It has about 3,600 inhabitants.
+It has about 3,700 inhabitants.
+The town is located on the Radbuza River, on the border between the Plasy Uplands and Švihov Highlands.

+Stod was founded in the 13th century at the latest and became a town in 1850.
+The most important monument in the town is the Church of Saint Mary Magdalene.

 Administrative division

 Stod consists of two municipal parts (in brackets population according to the 2021 census):